WE RIDE IN THE RAIN

 For drizzly days when you are working hard, our Stormbreaker jacket is the perfect solution.
 It features an active breathable membrane that enhances ventilation in strategic locations while retaining 100% waterproof protection in critical areas.

-Most riders will put bright lenses in their glasses, so they can see better in rainy conditions.
-Glasses shield your eyes from water and dirt.
+Glasses protect your eyes from the rain, but also shield your eyes from water and dirt.
 The lenses of our Verve HD glasses, which were specially developed for Team Jumbo-Visma, feature a hydrophobic coating that sheds water and muck.
 They also employ next-generation anti-fog technology.
+Most riders will put bright lenses in their glasses, so they can see better in rainy conditions.

-Saddle-mounted mudguards protect shorts from road spray.
+Simple saddle-mounted mudguards protect shorts from road spray and help keep water out of your eyes and face.
 For winter training, most pros will ride with full fenders.

 On cold, wet days, apply embrocation to your legs.
 This creates an oily barrier so water cannot penetrate to your skin.

 In wet conditions, reduce your tire pressure.
 Softer tires have more contact surface with the road and therefore have more grip.